For Index of Brides, CLICK

 SHERMAN - TIERNY

-the 13th inst., the scene of a very pleasing event in the marriage of his
+the 13th inst., the scene of a very pleasing event in the marriage of his granddaughter,

-Sherman, Esq., also of North Adolphustown.
+also of North Adolphustown.
+Some of

-as groomsman.
-After the wedding the
+groomsman.
+After the wedding the party

-party sat down to a very sumptuous repast.
+sat down to a very sumptuous repast.

 The brides' cake was duly cut by the happy bride and distributed.
 The numerous and valuable presents were